sofia-dominguezc/Music-transcription/README.md

 - Try different pre-processing techniques besides STFT and Constant-Q transform to see if this is why the model still has low accuracy.

 - Once a better model is trained, implement a real time pipeline to use it.

+### New experiments

+I tried the model where I take a [0.5 octaves, 0.5 seconds] block and encode it as a vector, then do attention and then decode it.

+- First model: `dim=48` and `100k` parameters for 20 epochs.
+Achieved acc `19.3` (`28.6` only note names)

+- Second model: `dim=96` and `800k` parameters.
+Achieved acc `30.6` (~`40.0` only note names) by epoch 22

+This worked equally well with `filter_scale=0.25` than with `0.5`

+- Third model: `dim=192` and `3.2M` parameters.
+Achieved acc `32.5` (~`43.3` only note names) by epoch 12, and 30% at epoch 7

+Some conclusions:

+- Validation loss got stuck at the same value as before.
+This is definitely a data problem, I think the Q-transform looses too much information.

+- I think training was faster here (19% epoch 3, 25% epoch 7, 29% epoch 14, and then stuck for 25 more epochs)

+- It's time to move on to time-based methos